O1sims/Koala/README.md

 There are two parts to this application: the node server and the client-side application itself.
 The node server handles the creation of blocks and the development of the blockchain.
 The client application handles the submission of transactions.

-To start the blockchain node server `cd` into the `Kalua` directory and run the following command:
+To start the blockchain node server `cd` into the `Koala` directory and run the following command:
 ```
 python node_server.py
 ```
-To spin up the client-side application, again make sure that you are in the `Kalua` directory and run:
+To spin up the client-side application, again make sure that you are in the `Koala` directory and run:
 ```
 python run_app.py
 ```